dfbarrero/aiCourse/assignments/r2p2/introduction.md

 ## Wall following behaviour  with a FSM (optional)

-1. Implement a new controller (*wallfollowing_fsm_controller.py*) that searches and follows a wall using a Finite State Machine (FSM).
+1. Implement a new controller (*wallfollowing_fsm_controller.py*) that searches and follows a wall using the following Finite State Machine (FSM).

 <img align="center" src="fsm.svg" width="400">